Gluklya (Natalia Pershina-Yakimanskaya)

 From 2012 on, Gluklya has been working on the project The Utopian Unemployment Union (UUU) uniting art, social science, and progressive pedagogy.
 The project gives people from all kinds of social backgrounds the opportunity to develop their own statements about themselves and their position in the world through using the artist’s method of embracing human fragility.
 This concept artist has developed over many years and is perhaps best described by Marina Vischmidt: Factory of Found clothes (FFC) developed the logic of ‘fragility’ as subjectivity antagonistic to that which is the state of things – be that the repressive social and political climate of Russia or the reflexive futilities of international art scenes.
 With this negative-utopian, rather than affirmative-ironic version of the subject of participatory aesthetics, something akin to Wittgenstein’s “the subject does not belong to the world, it is a border of the world”, FFC’s-approach puts an interesting swerve on the ‘relational turn’ as enunciated in Western art discourse. *

 The UUU method is always in collaboration and often involves creating temporary collectives that lead to collective writing and making.
 Gluklya analyses the conflict between the inner world of a person and the political system, creating scripts and co-written scripts for her performances and Installations based on characters derived from the real stories.
 Before creating a work, she interviews people and uses the recordings as the basis for the fictional narrative or word-collages.
-In her most recent exhibition, this methodology led to the creation of the Matras Platform group and the script for the performance called Antigone Update.
+This methodology led to the creation of the Matras Platform group and the script for the performance called Antigone Update.

 Gluklya co-founded the artist collective The Factory of Found Clothes (FFC) in 1995 using conceptualized clothes as a tool to build a connection between art and everyday life and Chto Delat group, of which she has been a member since 2003.